dccuchile/wefe/doc/index.rst

 Metrics
 =======

-Although it is only in its early stages of development, it is expected that with time it will become more robust, that more metrics will be implemented and that it will extend to other types of bias measurement in NLP.
+WEFE is in its early stages of development.
+We expect in the future to implement more metrics and to extend the framework to other types of bias measurement in NLP.

 The metrics implemented in the package so far are:

 WEAT
 ----